 Last year, I made an interesting personal discovery.
-I was hanging out with a group of friends, and we were chatting about stupid things that everybody does, but nobody talks about.
-You know — like imagining a race between rain drops running down your car window, or brushing your teeth for an absurdly long time when someone else is brushing theirs next to you.
-So I brought up another funny, universal habit: the one where you think of letters and numbers as having fixed gender and personality.
-My friends all just looked at me.
-“Wait, what?” was the universal sentiment.
+I was hanging out with a group of friends, chatting about stupid things that everybody does, but nobody talks about.
+You know, like imagining a race between raindrops running down your car window or brushing your teeth for an absurdly long time when someone else is brushing theirs next to you.
+So I brought up another funny, obviously universal habit: where you think of letters and numbers as having fixed genders and personalities.
+After I had shared, my friends all just looked at me.
+Their collective reaction amounted to: “Wait, what?”

-That night, I did some googling, and figured out that I’m not the only weirdo who does this, although it is a relatively small club.
-I experience a type of synesthesia called ordinal linguistic personification.
+That night, I did some Googling, and figured out that I’m not the only weirdo who does this — although, admittedly, it is a relatively small club.
+I experience a type of synesthesia called ordinal linguistic personification (OLP).
 Here’s the Wikipedia definition:

 Ordinal-linguistic personification (OLP, or personification for short) is a form of synesthesia in which ordered sequences, such as ordinal numbers, days, months and letters are associated with personalities and/or genders.